visgl/react-map-gl/docs/advanced/custom-map-controller.md

       this.events = ['click'];
     }

-    // Override the default handler in MapControls handleEvent(event) {
+    // Override the default handler in MapController handleEvent(event) {
       if (event.type === 'click') {
         console.log('hi');